SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 ### Configure role capabilities

-After the Automation Service is enabled for your organization, access to the Automation Service is controlled by [role capabilities](/docs/manage/users-roles/roles/role-capabilities) in the Sumo Logic platform.
+Access to the Automation Service is controlled by [role capabilities](/docs/manage/users-roles/roles/role-capabilities) in the Sumo Logic platform.
 To get access to the Automation Service:
 1. In the left navigation bar of Sumo Logic, select **Administration > Users and Roles**.
 1. Click the **Roles** tab.
 1. Click **Add Role** to create a new role for users of the Automation Service.
 Alternatively, you can select an existing role in the **Roles** tab and click **Edit**.